See:

 Below are several static diagrams of standing waves for a medium fixed at end and open at the other, along with the names for each vibration and a count of the antinodes and nodes for each vibration.

 If you are unclear about the meaning of the terms 'antinode' and 'node', be sure to look back at Understanding Standing Wave Diagrams.
 Most likely you got here from that page.
-The meaning of the terms 'antinode' and 'node' is presented in that animation and also in the discussion on that page.
+The meanings of the terms 'antinode' and 'node' are explained there.

 |